theupdateframework/pep-on-pypi-with-tuf/README.rst

 In this simple but effective manner, PyPI is able to capture a consistent snapshot of all projects and the associated metadata at a given time.
-The next subsection explicates the implementation details of this idea.
+The next subsection provides implementation details of this idea.

 This PEP does not prohibit using advanced file systems or tools to produce consistent snapshots (such solutions are mentioned in the Appendix).
-There are two important reasons for why the PEP chose this simple solution.
-Firstly, the solution does not mandate that PyPI use any particular file system or tool.
+There are two important reasons for why this PEP proposed the simple solution.
+First, the solution does not mandate that PyPI use any particular file system or tool.
-Secondly, the generic file-system based approach allows mirrors to use extant file transfer tools such as rsync to efficiently transfer consistent snapshots from PyPI.
+Second, the generic file-system based approach allows mirrors to use extant file transfer tools such as rsync to efficiently transfer consistent snapshots from PyPI.